Deepesh1604/Promotify/README.md

 - **Campaigns** encompass details such as `name`, `description`, `dates`, and `budget`.
 - **Applications** link Influencers to Campaigns with a `status` field.

-This schema forms the foundation for managing user accounts, campaign information, and application processes in the **Promotify** application.
+This schema forms the foundation for managing user accounts, campaign information, and application processes in the **Promotify** application

 ---